Jarnot History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Jarnot are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Jarnot include Garnett, Garnet, Garnette, Gernet, Gernett and others.

 Early Notables of the Jarnot family (pre 1700)

-Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder...
-Another 29 words (2 lines of text) are included under the topic Early Jarnot Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Sir Roger Gernett of Lancashire; Henry Garnet (1555-1606), sometimes Henry Garnett, an English Jesuit priest executed for his complicity in the Gunpowder Plot of 1605.
+He was born at Heanor, Derbyshire, the son of Brian Garnett and his wife, Alice Jay.
+"Father John Gerard states that his parents were well esteemed, and well able to maintain their family...

+Another 66 words (5 lines of text) are included under the topic Early Jarnot Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Jarnot family to the New World and Oceana
+Migration of the Jarnot family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Jarnot, or a variant listed above: James Garnet who settled in Maryland in 1685; Elizabeth Garnet settled in Virginia in 1623; Judith Garnett settled in Massachusetts in 1634; Susan and Thomas Garnett settled in Virginia in 1623.